 The College may assist students in paying for registration fees for approved events.
 Visit with your advisor about this great opportunity.

-This week-long program is hosted by our Employee Resource Groups (Arquitectos, Asian Alliance, NOMA, Pride and Women’s Initiative) and offers selected candidates an immersive professional experience, along with mentorship, and guidance to students of all backgrounds.
+This week-long program is hosted by their Employee Resource Groups (Arquitectos, Asian Alliance, NOMA, Pride and Women’s Initiative) and offers selected candidates an immersive professional experience, along with mentorship, and guidance to students of all backgrounds.
 The program is open to applicants who are planning careers in architecture, engineering, urban planning, graphic design, or interior design, and who share a passion for advancing equity, diversity and inclusion in the AEC industry.
+More-

 Kaira Looro Architecture Competition